Skip to main content

 Troubleshooting

-If the smart contract status remains on Pending for a long time, check the following:
+If the smart contract status remains on Pending for a long time, check the following list of common issues:

 • Refresh the page: The deployment process can take a few minutes, and you need to refresh the page to see the status.